ylashin/HadoopPD/readme/spark-streaming-part1.md

 # 1. Preparing Spark Environment

-[Apache Spark](http://spark.apache.org/docs/1.6.2/index.html) is a fast and general-purpose cluster computing system.
+[Apache Spark](http://spark.apache.org/docs/1.6.2/index.html) is a fast and general-purpose computing platform.
-It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs.
+It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports distributed computing.
 It also supports a rich set of higher-level tools including Spark SQL for SQL and structured data processing, MLlib for machine learning, GraphX for graph processing, and Spark Streaming.

-I will be using Spark 1.6.2 although Spark 2.0 has been released and it provides a bunch of improvments but 1.6.2 should be very enough for our scenario.
+I will be using Spark 1.6.2 although Spark 2.0 has been released and it provides a bunch of improvments but 1.6.2 should be enough for our scenario.
 Spark is a Scala application and can be installed standalone but generally speaking it will be bundled in a Hadoop installation.
 I will use Hortonworks Sandbox becuase it is easy to use, contains other bits installed like HDFS/Zeppelin and comes with Ambari to view and monitor the whole cluster.